hoprnet/hoprnet/README.md

 ### Start HOPR as a client

-`hopr-core` ships with a default `.env` file which is configured to connect to the public testnet, let's start `hopr-core` as a client:
+`hopr-core` ships with a default [.env](.env) file which is configured to connect to the public testnet, let's start `hopr-core` as a client:

 ```
 $ ./hopr 0
 ```

-That's it, you are now connected to the public testnet, type `help` to see all available commands to you.
+That's it, you are now connected to the public testnet, type `help` to see all available commands to you, or check out the [using hopr guide](#use-hopr)

 # Setting up a Local Testnet